rlucente-se-jboss/enmasse-workshop/README.md

 * _sparkdriver_ : as Spark driver application user
 * _thermostat_ : as thermostat application user

-It's clear that this workshop involves a "real" user who is in charge to create and configure the addresses and some other users which are relaled to applications running in the cluster and devices running in the field.
-The <b>console</b> user should be in the <b>admin</b> group to derive the correct authorization with the standard authentication service.
+It's clear that this workshop involves a "real" user who is in charge to create and configure the addresses and some other users which are related to applications running in the cluster and devices running in the field.

+Create a <b>manage</b> group for the <b>console</b> user and then create send/recv groups that map to the various addresses.
+The <b>console</b> user should be a member of the <b>manage</b> group to derive the correct authorization with the standard authentication service.
+Later we'll create the addresses but here we need to create the following groups with the user memberships:

+* send_control : thermostat
+* recv_control : device1, device2
+* send_max : sparkdriver
+* recv_max : thermostat
+* send_temperature : device1, device2
+* recv_temperature : sparkdriver

 #### Creating messaging addresses
 In EnMasse, you have the concepts of address spaces and addresses.